sijingliu/sijingliu.github.io/_pages/research.md

 * Efficient numerical methods for optimal control problems.
   * We have designed and analyzed new finite element methods (continuous Galerkin and Discontinuous Galerkin) and multigrid methods for elliptic optimal control problems (with pointwise state constraints).
 We are now particularly interested in designing finite element methods and multigrid methods for elliptic optimal control problems constrained by convection-diffusion-reaction equations (with pointwise state constraints), especially in the convection-dominated regime.

-  * We have investigated the following numerical methods:
+  * We have investigated the following numerical methods and their corresponding fast solvers:
     * Discontinuous Galerkin methods
     * Hybridizable discontinuous Galerkin methods
     * Edge-averaged finite element methods

   <!--  <div style="display: flex; justify-content: center; gap: 10px;">
     <figure style="width: 45%; text-align: center;">
       <iframe src="/assets/OptimalControlwithStateConstraints.html" width="500px" height="500px" style="border: none;"></iframe>